cpoff-rv/css-grid-intro/README.md

 <img src="pivot.gif"/>

 > This isn't an industry-approved acronym, but it works and you may find it helpful.
-Also, I really wanted to use this gif, okay?
-Okay.
+Also, I really wanted to use this gif.

 ### Containers and Items and Tracks, Oh My!
 We'll do some PIVOTing shortly, but first, let's establish a working vocabulary.